MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-networking-connectivity.md

   - After any required traffic inspection, requests are either forwarded over the Microsoft backbone to the appropriate backend using existing connections, or served from the internal cache of an edge node.
   - This approach is very efficient in spreading high traffic volumes over the backend connections.

 - Provides a built-in cache that serves static content from edge nodes.
-In many use cases this can also eliminate the need for a dedicated Content Delivery Network (CDN).
+In many use cases, this can also eliminate the need for a dedicated Content Delivery Network (CDN).

 - Azure Web Application Firewall (WAF) can be used on Azure Front Door, and since it's deployed to Azure network edge locations around the globe, every incoming request delivered by Front Door in inspected at the network edge.